GoogleChromeLabs/bubblewrap/packages/cli/README.md

 ![Overview of bubblewrap commands](command_flow.svg)

-The above diagram shows a how all of the commands (in the black boxes) and the artifacts (in the while ovals) effect each other.
+The diagram above shows which commands (in the black boxes) take as input or produce as output various files (in white ovals).
+An arrow leading to a file means "creates or modifies" and an arrow leading to a command means "is used as input".

 ## `init`